-- If a student receives a grade below (C-) in academics, or if a student does not maintain a grade point average of (C) or higher on trimester report cards, she/he will be placed on academic probation. - If a student receives unsatisfactory grades in either conduct or effort on trimester report cards, or consistently disrupts the learning environment of the classroom, she/he will be placed on behavioral probation. - Students will remain on academic or behavioral probation until the next progress report or report card is issued.
-At that time, students who improve their academics or behavior to the appropriate standing will be removed from probation.
-If not, they will remain on probation and may be asked to acquire special remedial assistance.
-If a student does not remediate her/his academics or behavior after two grading periods, the school administration will reconsider her/his continued enrollment or re-enrollment. - Students on academic or behavioral probation are ineligible for extra-curricular activities.
+- · If a student receives an F in any subject, or if a student does not maintain a grade point average of (C) or higher on trimester report cards or progress reports , she/he will be placed on academic probation for 3 weeks. - If a student receives a D in either conduct or effort on trimester report cards or progress reports, or consistently disrupts the learning environment of the classroom, she/he will be placed on behavioral probation. - If a student is placed on restriction, a letter informing you will be sent home with the mid-term report or report card.
+If, at the end of the first restriction, the "Policy for Participation" requirements are still not met, then the student will no longer be eligible to participate in the sport or activity for the next three weeks.
+At that time another letter will be sent home informing you of the student's restriction status. - Students on academic or behavioral probation are ineligible for extra-curricular activities such as, after school sports, Safety Patrol and Student Council.
 Final end-of-year grading from the previous school year determines a student's initial eligibility status.
+Any extracurricular restriction incurred after the first time will automatically make a student ineligible to participate in any sport or extracurricular activity for the next three weeks whereupon the student's eligibility is reevaluated.